mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 This new universe is short-lived and will eventually collapse, precipitating the ship back into normal space several light-years from its original position.

 A ship can only safely jump when it is more than 100 diameters distant from any object larger than the ship.
-A vessel could only jump away from Earth, for example, when it is more than 1.27 million kilometres distant (as well as 140 million kilometres away from Sol and 300,000 kilometres away from the Moon).
+A vessel could only jump away from Earth, for example, when it is more than 1.27 million kilometers distant (as well as 140 million kilometers away from Sol and 300,000 kilometers away from the Moon).
 Gravity can cause a jump bubble to collapse prematurely, bringing a ship back into normal space early – so, if a ship tried to jump from Earth to Mars when the Sun was between the two, the vessel would fall out of jump space as soon as it came within 100 diameters of the Sun.

 **PREPARING FOR JUMP** To jump, the following procedures must be performed as a task chain using Astrogation and Engineer (j-drive) checks.